theoboiss/deep-agora-doc/Meeting minutes/221019SpecifsOutline.md

 Secondly, the more things the model can extract, the more difficult it is to generalise.
 Indeed, since the user needs as many potential characters as possible, even if it is not certain that these are the actual characters, they will play a much more important role in the objective function.
-In this case, it might be harder to predict dropped capital letters or any other decoration.
+In this case, it might be harder to predict initial capitals or any other decoration.

 As they are 3 main types of EOCs:
-- decoration
+- ornaments
 - text
-- additional text (annotations)
+- additional text (handwritten annotations and initial capitals)

 Making a model for each of them would allow much more modulability and less complexity.
 Therefore, this seems to be the most appropriate choice.